What to Know About Quinoa’s Nutrition, Calories, and Benefits

 Quinoa also has a low glycemic index (GI) of 53 out of 100.
 A food’s GI indicates how fast blood sugar rises after you consume a carbohydrate-containing food.
 Quinoa’s ability to help regulate blood sugar is one reason why it’s often recommended for people with diabetes or prediabetes.

 A 2017 study, published in Nutrición Hospitalaria, randomly assigned people with prediabetes to consume either quinoa or a placebo (maltodextrin).
-After 28 days, the quinoa group had experienced reductions in body mass index (BMI), fasting blood glucose, and A1C levels.
+After 28 days, the quinoa group had experienced reductions in body mass index (BMI) and A1C levels.
 The latter is a measure of how well-controlled blood sugar has been managed over the previous three-month period.
 Quinoa eaters also noted improvements in fullness and satiety.

 (Beware of the sneaky foods that can increase your blood sugar.)